ryuyan-ninja/7dtdmod-StayClear/README.md

 A mod for 7 Days to Die that prevents sleeper respawns.

-This mod ensures you buildings stay clear, so you can try to take over entire towns.
+This mod ensures buildings you've cleared out stay clear, so you can have a lasting effect on the map.
 Have fun.

 ## Usage